hiWyatt/hiWyatt/README.md

 ### Here is Wyatt 👋

 - 🔭 I live in China.
-- 🏫I am an undergraduate student majoring in IoT👨‍💻.
+- 🏫 I’m an undergraduate student majoring in IoT👨‍💻.
 - 🌱 I’m currently learning Algorithm, Vue, Go, Java, Python.
 - ✒️ I like thinking and writing.I am also a [Blogger](https://wangyi.one).
 - 📫 How to reach me: wangyiid@outlook.com.